SonarSource-Demos/Container_Architecture/FLUX/README.md

 ✅ A GitHub account (in our example), but Flux supports Git repos: AWS CodeCommit ,Azure DevOps Bitbucket Server and Data Center GitHub.com and GitHub Enterprise GitLab.com and GitLab Enterprise.

-✅ A PAT (Personal Access Token on GitHub)
+✅ A PAT ([Personal Access Token on GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with all permissions under repo and workflow)

 ## What does this task do?